The Importance of Dog and Cat Teeth Cleaning in Smyrna

 - OraVet chews

-Before scheduling a dental cleaning for your pet, we will conduct an examination and do any pre-anesthetic blood work that may be needed.
-Prior to the cleaning, we will take digital X-rays of your pet’s mouth to evaluate the condition of their teeth and jawbone, and determine whether any teeth need to be extracted.
-All observations will be recorded in your pet’s medical chart.
-Teeth cleanings are performed with an ultrasonic scaler, and fluoride is applied after the cleaning to prevent tooth decay in the future.
+Before scheduling a dental cleaning for your pet, we will conduct an examination and do any pre-anesthetic blood work needed.
+Prior to the cleaning, we will take digital X-rays of your pet’s mouth to evaluate the condition of their teeth and jawbone.
+This helps us determine whether any teeth require extraction.
+For future reference, we recorded all observations in your pet’s medical chart.
+Our experienced team uses an ultrasonic scaler for teeth cleanings, and we apply fluoride after the cleaning to prevent tooth decay in the future.

 We highly recommend daily teeth brushing for dogs, and suggest starting the process as early in their life as possible.
 The sooner your pet gets used to having their teeth brushed, the easier it will be to maintain a consistent dental hygiene routine.
 We understand that trying to acclimate your pet to brushing later in their life might pose a challenge, and we would be more than happy to help you.
 OraVet chews are also a great way to slow the buildup of plaque on your pet’s teeth.